Edward Egan: Abortion

-Holzberg found that Egan took a "dismissive, uncaring, and at times threatening attitude toward survivors"; he characterized Egan's behavior as "profoundly unsympathetic, inadequate, and inflammatory".
-Holzberg said that Egan broke a 1971 state law by not reporting abuse allegations and that he deliberately concealed the reasons for abusive priests' transfers.
-Among other findings, in a July 12, 1993, letter to diocesan counsel Renato Ottaviani, explaining his refusal to seek the involuntary laicization of serial abuser Reverend Raymond Pcolka, Egan wrote:"... it is obvious that there can be no canonical process either for the removal of a diocesan priest from his priestly duties or for the removal of a priest from his parish when there is serious reason to believe that the priest in question is guilty of the sexual violation of children, and especially when he has confessed such a violation to the bishop or a delegate of the bishop.
-For the bishop who would countenance such a process would be opening the way to the gravest of evils, among them the financial ruin of the diocese which he is to serve."

 Clerical celibacy

-In a radio interview given on March 10, 2009, at the end of his tenure as archbishop, Egan stated that clerical celibacy in the Latin Rite could be open to discussion.
+In a radio interview in March 2009, Egan stated that clerical celibacy in the Latin Church could be open to discussion.
 He added, "I think it has to be looked at, and I'm not so sure it wouldn't be a good idea to decide on the basis of geography and culture—not to make an across-the-board determination."
-He further noted that Eastern Rite priests are allowed to marry, with "no problem at all."
+He further noted that Eastern Catholic married men were allowed to be priests with "no problem at all."

 Egan later moderated his statement, saying, "Celibacy is one of the Church's greatest blessings.
 I will have to be more careful about trying to explain a somewhat complicated matter in 90 seconds."